 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 1:55 am and the next high tide at 12:27 pm.
-The first low tide will be at 6:20 am and the next low tide at 5:17 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 7:56 am and the next high tide will be at 8:17 pm.
+The only low tide of the day will be at 11:52 am.

-The lunar phase is a Waxing Gibbous.
-Today we will have 11 hours and 0 minutes of sun.
-The solar transit will be at 12:49 pm and the length of time the moon will be visible will be 10 hours and 53 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 11 hours and 6 minutes of sun.
+The solar transit is at 12:20 pm and the length of time the moon will be visible will be 12 hours and 54 minutes.

-The tidal coefficient today is 61 (average).
-At noon the tidal coefficient increases to 67 to end the day with a tidal coefficient of 72.
-The tide heights today are 1.6 ft, 1.3 ft, 1.6 ft and 0.7 ft.
+The tidal coefficient today is 91.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 84 to end the day with a tidal coefficient of 78.
+The tide heights today are 1.0 ft, 0.0 ft and 1.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Point Chevreuil which is of 2.3 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Point Chevreuil tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Point Chevreuil tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: